 If my knee is weak and my inner-thigh is tight and my left arch is collapsing then what happens to the knee under load is that it starts to bend inwards.
 And if you are leg pressing or doing wall sits, it doesn’t take much to cause pain.

 The goal here is to not left my knees cave inward.
 One exercise is a banded squat.
 I step inside a band and then do slow body-weight squats focusing on pushing my knees outward.
 I want to put resistance on the bands.

-The other thing I do is when I’m using the leg press or doing a wall-sit, I’ll support the knees with a light touch if then start to move inward as a reminder to press outwards.
+The other thing I do is when I’m using the leg press or doing a wall-sit, I’ll support the knees with a light touch if they start to move inward as a reminder to press outwards.
 Doing this has been a godsend.
 My quads are getting strong again, which in turn, helps my knee a lot.